salimk/Rcrawler/README.md

 ```
 This command allows downloading all HTML files of a website from the server to your computer.
 It can be useful if you want to analyze or apply something on the whole web page (HTML file).

+- *no_cores* specify how many processes will execute the task
+- *no_conn* specify how many HTTP requests will be sent simultaneously (in parallel).

 At the end of crawling process this function will return :

 - A variable named "INDEX" in the global environment: It's a data frame representing the general URL index, which includes all crawled/scraped web pages with their details (content type, HTTP state, the number of out-links and in-links, encoding type, and level).